Zaven-bot/RTX-Practice/learning_log_template.md

 ## Day 4
 1. **Focus (1 sentence)**:

+        Integrate testing of bounded_queue into a Jenkins pipeline.

 2. **What I Built / Practiced (bullets):**

+        - Jenkins Job
+        - Jenkins Pipeline General Configuration
+        - Jenkinsfile - Pipeline steps
+        - Jenkins File Mounting

 3. **Key Concepts Learned (bullets):**

+        - Jenkins Pipeline General
+                - Disable concurrent builds
+                - Discard old builds
+                - Continue build after failure
+        - Jenkinsfile format:
+                pipeline {
+                        agent any
+                        stages {
+                                stage() {
+                                        steps {

+                                        }
+                                }
+                                stage() {
+                                        steps {

+                                        }
+                                }
+                        }

+                        post {
+                                always {

+                                }
+                                success {

+                                }
+                                failure {

+                                }
+                        }
+                }
+        - boost::optional library: enable returning of "None" or any other type.
+Utilized for pop in case the thread is cancelled. boost::optional<T> was the return flag.

 4. **Gotchas (1–2 bullets)**:

+        - The utilization of boost::optional and the fact that, with every sh command in pipeline, the shell resets its current printed working directory.

 5. **Next Step / Open Question (2 min)**

+        - Day 5 will be skipped since it seems redundant and also because I got tired that day lol.

 ---